 Introduction

 Argentina is considered a high-income economy with a GDP of US$600 billion in 2016 and a population of over 44 million.
-In the last decades, the country has experienced marked growth in its agriculture and food sectors, accounting to 54 percent of its land use, and playing a strategic role in the socio-economic development of the country, with 54 percent of employment.
+In the last decades, the country has experienced marked growth in its agriculture and food sectors, accounting for 54 percent of its land use and playing a strategic role in the socio-economic development of the country, with 17 percent of employment in the agro-industrial production chain.
 Agriculture and animal husbandry and fragile ecosystems are also especially vulnerable to the intensification of extreme climate events, affecting the production and supply of food on a national and global scale.
-The country is considered a top emitter for agriculture, forestry and other land use sectors, contributing to 2.1 percent of the global emissions, and with domestic emissions made up of livestock (21.6 percent); agriculture (5.8 percent) and land-use change and forestry (9.8 percent).
+The country is considered a top emitter for agriculture, forestry and other land use sectors, contributing to 2.1 percent of the global emissions, and with domestic emissions made up of livestock (22.2 percent); agriculture (5.8 percent) and land-use change and forestry (11.8 percent).

 Country Climate Plans

-In 2016, Argentina submitted its nationally determined contribution (NDC) that identified several agriculture-related priorities.
+In 2016, Argentina submitted its Nationally Determined Contribution (NDC) that identified several agriculture-related priorities.
 Argentina has prioritized the development of adaptative capacities and the promotion of agriculture’s strategic role as a solution to climate change.
 In 2020, the country signed the new United Nations Strategic Cooperation Framework (2021-2025) and confirmed its interest to push forward the agenda that seeks to enhance ambition and catalyze action for land-use and agriculture.
 Argentina submitted its second NDC in December 2020, ratifying a more ambitious commitment to the Paris Agreement and providing a specific and broader role to adaptation, with the national goal of decreasing 19 percent of its total GHG emissions by 2030.
 The country has committed to elaborate its Long-Term Climate Strategy by the end of 2021.
-In August 2022, a "super Ministry" of Economy was established, combining the portfolios of Economy, Productive Development, Agriculture, Livestock, and Fisheries.

 The key priorities communicated for the agriculture and land-use sector focus mainly on prioritization of adaptation, strengthening the role of agribusiness as a source of solutions to climate change, integrating agro-industrial production and encouraging the development of process and product technologies.
 To support the National Adaptation Plan (NAP) process, Argentina is implementing the Readiness Project for the NAP Process, financed by the Green Climate Fund and implemented by UNDP.